 A leading indicator is a metric or trend that could indicate that you’re on track to meeting your KPI.
 For example, if one of your KPI’s is the # of MQL’s generated from social media, social followers, retweets, or social click-through-rate might be leading indicators to pay attention to.

-When selecting a metric to focus on for a SMART goal, you’ll generally want to chose a KPI over a leading indicator unless it is tied to a specific lever you need to pull to improve your KPI performance.
+When selecting a metric to focus on for a SMART goal, you’ll generally want to choose a KPI over a leading indicator unless it is tied to a specific lever you need to pull to improve your KPI performance.
 It’s like fixing a broken step in your staircase.
 If your selected metric isn’t directly tied to revenue growth, and you create a goal around something like Facebook Likes, your boss might think you’re focusing on the wrong types of activities.

 It’s also wise to take into consideration your role in the organization.
 If you are an individual contributor and not in management, you might not be able to directly influence something like total revenue generated by your actions alone, and therefore it unfair to hold yourself to that metric in a SMART goal.
 Instead, focus on a metric that you have the influence and skills to reach on their own, which if achieved will help the team meet their more strategic-level goals.

-If the SMART goal is for a a department head or senior manager, it is much more appropriate to hold them to a KPI metric such as total new business revenue generated.
+If the SMART goal is for a department head or senior manager, it is much more appropriate to hold them to a KPI metric such as total new business revenue generated.

 Using The Free SMART Goal-Setting Template